Caped Crusader Burt Ward Now Canine Crusader

 The Wards actually share their home – inside and out – with up to 50 dogs, mostly large breeds like Great Danes, Greyhounds, and St. Bernards.
 The pack of pooches consumes 600 lbs of food each day, costing around $14,000 a month, while veterinary expenses run a staggering $50,000 per year.

-d donations make little dent in the bills, and the money received from selling their own brand of dog food, also called Gentle Giants, goes directly to support the animals.
+Adoption fees and donations make little dent in the bills, and the money received from selling their own brand of dog food, also called Gentle Giants, goes directly to support the animals.

 “We pay for everything and take no salary,” explained Burt.
 “This is our charity.”